|

 but it was opaque, so he wanted one that looked a little nicer.
 He

 picked me up at home and we headed over to my spot in St. Charles County Missouri.
-It was again cold and rainy and this time was partially flooded,

-but this time, no snakes were found.
-We decided to head over to my
+no snakes were found.
+We decided to head over to my tin site in Jersey

-tin site in Jersey County Illinois in order to give the day a chance to warm
+county Illinois in order to give the day a chance to warm up.
+We found

-snake.
-This was a nice surprise.
-We photographed the animal and
+was a nice surprise.
+We photographed the animal and left for the Missouri

-left for the Missouri side of the river again.
-On the way we saw a
+side of the river again.
+On the way we saw a DOR prairie kingsnake.

-DOR prairie kingsnake.
-We arrived and soon found 3 northern water snakes
+We arrived and soon found 3 northern water snakes under rocks.
+We ended

-under rocks.
-We ended the day finding an eastern garter snake, one
+the day finding an eastern garter snake, one more northern water snake, and

-more northern water snake, and a DOR (Dead on Railroad) eastern yellow-bellied
+a DOR (Dead on Railroad) eastern yellow-bellied racer.
+Thanks for coming

-total of 13 snakes.
+down Jim.
+A total of 13 snakes.

 |